 Key takeaways

-• Humira is a prescription medication in a class of drugs called TNF blockers, used primarily to treat rheumatoid arthritis, Crohn’s disease, plaque psoriasis, and other inflammatory health conditions.
+Humira is a prescription TNF blocker, used to treat rheumatoid arthritis, Crohn’s disease, plaque psoriasis, and certain other autoimmune inflammatory health conditions.

-• Because it’s a specialty drug, Humira often falls into the higher tiers on a prescription drug plan’s formulary, so it might have higher copays than other drugs.
+Because it’s a specialty drug, Humira often falls into the higher tiers on a prescription drug plan’s formulary, so it might have higher out-of-pocket costs than other drugs.

 Does Blue Cross Blue Shield cover Humira?